 President Donald Trump frequently uses his luxury properties for government business and leisure, prompting ethics concerns over a president appearing to promote his private enterprise at public cost.

-NBCNews.com and the NBC News White House unit are tracking Trump's visits to his properties and golf courses since his inauguration.
+The NBC News digital politics team and the White House unit are tracking Trump's visits to his properties and golf courses since his inauguration.

 Where does Trump go?

 Trump's trips have mainly been concentrated in Palm Beach, Florida, where he visits his Mar-a-Lago club and golf course, Trump International Golf Club.
 He's spent "working vacations" at his Bedminster, New Jersey, golf club, and as well as a handful of days at Trump Tower in Manhattan.